MoAlyousef/floui-rs-template/README.md

 # floui-rs-template

 This builds a staticlib crate called myapp.
+On android, remember to set ANDROID_SDK_ROOT and ANDROID_NDK_ROOT to their correct paths.

 To build the static lib (for example for my android simulator and my iphone simulator):
 ```